fotonauts/activr/README.md

 When defining a `Timeline` class you specify:

   - what model in your application _owns_ that timeline: the `recipient`
-  - what activities are displayed in that timeline: the `routes`
+  - which activities are displayed in that timeline: the `routes`

 ### Routes

-Routes describe what activities must be stored in the timeline and how to resolve recipients for those activities.
+Routes describe which activities must be stored in the timeline and how to resolve recipients for those activities.

-When an activity is dispatched, Activr tries to resolve all routes of each timeline with that activity.
+When an activity is dispatched, Activr tries to resolve all routes of every timeline with that activity.
 The result of a route resolving must be either an array of recipient instances/ids or a unique recipient instance/id.

 Let's add some routes: